kmerz/showoff/rake_tutorial/one/01_slide.md

 * A simple ruby build program with capabilities similar to make.

 !SLIDE bullets incremental
-# or 1000 times invented wheel #
+# or 1000 times reinvented wheel #
 * Author: Jim Weirich
 * Project page: http://rubyforge.org/projects/rake

 !SLIDE bullets incremental
 # Why rake? #
 * it comes with a ruby package..
-* ..or is easy installed with gem..
+* ..or is is easily installed with gem..
 * ..and is widely used

 !SLIDE bullets incremental